kach/memo/README.md

 memo stands for: mental modeling, memoized matrix operations, model-expressed-model-optimized, and metacognitive memos.

+> [!NOTE]
+> The version of memo in this repository is an early-stage research prototype.
+While we are making every effort to make memo safe and easy to use, there may be some sharp edges, and the language may occasionally change in backward-imcompatible ways.
+Our goal is to offer a first stable release of memo in February 2025.

 ## Installing memo

 1. memo is based on Python.
 Before installing memo, make sure you have Python 3.12 or higher installed.
 You can check this by running `python --version`.
 (As of writing, Python 3.12 is the latest version of Python, and memo depends on several of its powerful new features.)